-# Create the directory for Docker service overrides
+# Create the override directory

 sudo mkdir -p /etc/systemd/system/docker.service.d